Take a closer look at a selection of major cities and places in England.

 If you are not interested in history, there are many cafés and pubs and boat trips on the River Ouse.
 York also has a university and many science and technology companies have established themselves nearby.

-It was an important port city for 200 years, trading in goods from the Caribbean and America.
+Liverpool was an important port city for 200 years, trading in goods from the Caribbean and America.
 It was one of the ports of the triangle trade involving African slaves.
 9 million emigrants travelled to America from here.
 The port declined from the 1970s and there was a lot of unemployment and deterioration in the city.
 In the 1960s and 1970s, Liverpool was the centre of the Mersey Sound with groups like Gerry and the Pacemakers with their hit "Ferry Cross the Mersey" and above all, the Beatles.
 In 1992, the docklands were restored and today Albert Dock appears as one of the top tourist attractions along with the city's two famous football clubs, Liverpool FC and Everton.
-Liverpool

 The Yorkshire Moors and Yorkshire Dales with their beautiful countryside are popular holiday areas for walking and potholing.
 Close by there are also the large industrial and commercial towns of Leeds, the UK's third largest city, and Sheffield and Bradford.
 Bradford has a large immigrant population where they have their own variant of English.
 Look in the cutlery drawer at home and you will see what Sheffield is famous for.
 The Yorkshire landscape has often appeared in films and TV series.
 Can you name any of them?